kendarorg/HttpAnsweringMachine/docs/generated/runyourapp_java11.md

 And create the image

 <pre>
-docker build --rm -t testapp.app .
+docker build  -t testapp.app .
 </pre>

 ## Docker compose for proxy access<a id="dockerproxy"></a>